IRT-SystemX/dqm-ml/README.md

                 name: "fid"
 ```

-The result file produced at the end of thpipeline is a yaml file containig the  pipeline configuration file augmented  with a "score" field in each item, containing the corresponding metrics computed scores.
+The result file produced at the end of this pipeline is a yaml file containing the  pipeline configuration file content augmented with a "scores" field in each item, containing the metrics computed scores.

 Example of result_score: